 What is a Mastectomy?

 Mastectomy is breast cancer surgery that removes the cancer by removing the entire breast and sometimes tissue in the chest wall area.
-Most often only the breast that had cancer will be removed.
-For some patients with a genetic mutation that makes them more likely to have breast cancer recurrence, both breasts may be removed even though cancer was only found in one.
-This is a preventive mastectomy and is only suggested if you’re in this high-risk category.
+Most often, only the breast that had cancer will be removed.
+For some patients with a genetic mutation that makes them more likely to have a breast cancer recurrence, both breasts may be removed even though cancer was only found in one.
+Removing the breast that was cancer-free is called a preventive mastectomy and is only suggested if you’re in this high-risk category.

 Pros and Cons of a Mastectomy